Shell plc: 21st century

 In February 2021, Shell announced a loss of $21.7 billion in 2020 due to the COVID-19 pandemic, despite reducing its operating expenses by 12%, or $4.5 billion, according to a Morningstar analysis cited by Barron's.

 In November 2021, Shell announced that it is planning to relocate their headquarters to London, abandon its dual share structure, and change its name from Royal Dutch Shell plc to Shell plc.
 The company's name change was registered in the Companies House on 21 January 2022.

 In December 2021, Shell pulled out of the Cambo oil field, off the Shetland Islands, claiming that "the economic case for investment in this project is not strong enough at this time, as well as having the potential for delays".
 The proposed oilfield had been the subject of intense campaigning by environmentalists in the run-up to the COP26 UN climate summit in Glasgow in November 2021.

 On 4 March 2022, during the Russian invasion of Ukraine and in the midst of the growing boycott of Russian economy and related divestments, Shell bought a cargo of discounted Russian crude oil.
 The next day, following criticism from Ukraine's Foreign Minister Dmytro Kuleba, Shell defended the purchase as a short term necessity, but also announced that it intended to reduce such purchases, and it would put profits from any Russian oil it purchases into a fund that would go towards humanitarian aid to Ukraine.
 On 8 March, Shell announced that it would stop buying Russian oil and gas and close its service stations in the country.

 In 2022, the major oil and gas companies, including Shell, reported sharp rises in interim revenues and profits.
 In fact, this rise in profit for Shell was so sharp, that 2022 was the company's best year, as Shell recorded double the profits from 2021, and the highest profit in its entire history.

 In November 2024, Shell won a case in the Hague court of appeal against Friends of the Earth which would have required Shell to cut its carbon emissions by 45%, in line with the Paris Climate Accords.

+In April 2026, Shell agreed to acquire Canadian energy company ARC Resources for approximately $16.4 billion, including assumed debt and leases.
+The acquisition was completed in September 2026, adding approximately 370,000 barrels of oil equivalent per day to Shell's portfolio and expanded its presence in Canada's Montney Formation.